 Or quite possibly you have never even heard of this stuff before.
 It is scary uncharted territory.
 Little threads of green matter from the sea?
 Tossed together and served with chopsticks?
 You don’t even know how to pinch those slippery little slices of sea vegetables with chopsticks let alone know if you like it?

 Ditch the chopsticks if you need to, grab a fork and dive on in.
 Your life has a big hole where this delicious seaweed salad should be.

 Seaweed salad is surprisingly crunchy.
 Not potato chip crunchy, but crisp blanched vegetable crunchy.
 Despite it’s name, it does not taste like the sea.
 It is lightly salty and has a rather neutral flavor.
 It soaks up the flavorful vinaigrette which is sweet, acidic, and nutty thanks to some all star ingredients like vinegar, sesame oil, and liquid aminos (aka uber healthy soy sauce).

 Sourcing seaweed can be difficult depending on where you live and what stores are available.
 The super simple easy peasy solution?
 Order it on online.
 I live in a large city with plenty of Whole Foods stores within a short drive, and I still purchase mine online.
+Thats right, I get my nori, dulse, wakame, and kombu all at one click of a button.
+Who am I kidding, I usually add in the soba noodles too.
 The price is great and you don’t even have to leave your house.
 What even is this magic that is the 21st century?!?!